xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

     security: SecKeychainAddInternetPassword <NULL>: User interaction is not allowed.
     Could not store password in keychain

-I simply couldn't access the keychain when running fastlane.
-I opted to simply save the password as a system environment variable.
+I simply couldn't access the keychain when running Fastlane.
+I opted to just save the password as a system environment variable.

 {% highlight shell %}
-export FASTLANE_PASSWORD="secret"
+$ export FASTLANE_PASSWORD="<APPLE_DEV_PORTAL_PASSWORD>"
-fastlane prebuild
+$ fastlane prebuild
 {% endhighlight %}

-Well, installing the pods used by the app is really easy with fastlane, just add the action `cocoapods` to the lane.
+Finally, the `prebuild` lane looks similar to:

 {% highlight ruby %}
 lane :prebuild do